AutoML: A Survey of the State-of-the-Art: Open Problems and Future Directions

-\textbf{Unsupervised learning.} Meta-learning based NAS methods focus more on labeled data, while in some cases, only a portion of the data may have labels or even none at all.
-Liu et al. \cite{UnNAS} propose a general problem setup, namely \textit{unsupervised neural architecture search (UnNAS)}, to explore whether labels are necessary for NAS.
-They experimentally demonstrate that the architectures searched without labels are competitive with those searched with labels; therefore, the results show that labels are not necessary for NAS and provoke people to think about what exactly affects NAS.
+\textbf{Unsupervised learning.} Meta-learning-based NAS methods focus more on labeled data, while in some cases, only a portion of the data may have labels or even none at all.
+Liu et al. \cite{UnNAS} proposed a general problem setup, namely \textit{unsupervised neural architecture search (UnNAS)}, to explore whether labels are necessary for NAS.
+They experimentally demonstrated that the architectures searched without labels are competitive with those searched with labels; therefore, labels are not necessary for NAS, which has provoked some reflection among researchers about which factors do affect NAS.

-\subsubsection{Remember old knowledge}
+\subsubsection{Remember Old Knowledge}

-In addition, an AutoML system must be able to constantly acquire and learn from new data, without forgetting the knowledge from old data.
-However, when we use new datasets to train a pretrained model, the performance of the model on the previous data sets will be greatly reduced.
-Incremental learning may alleviate this problem.
-For example, Li and Hoiem \cite{lwf} propose the \textit{learning without forgetting} (LwF) method, which trains the model using only new data, while preserving its original capabilities.
+An AutoML system must be able to constantly learn from new data, without forgetting the knowledge from old data.
+However, when we use new datasets to train a pretrained model, the model’s performance on the previous datasets is substantially reduced.
+Incremental learning can alleviate this problem.
+For example, Li and Hoiem \cite{lwf} proposed the \textit{learning without forgetting} (LwF) method, which trains a model using only new data while preserving its original capabilities.
 In addition, iCaRL \cite{icarl} makes progress based on LwF.
-It only uses a small part of old data for pretraining, and then gradually increases the proportion of a new class of data that is used to train the model.
+It only uses a small proportion of old data for pretraining, and then gradually increases the proportion of a new class of data used to train the model.